ILAE classification of seizures and epilepsy

 - USC Keck School of Medicine

 Over the past several decades, significant advances in neuroimaging, genomic technologies, and molecular biology have improved the understanding of the pathogenesis of seizures and epilepsy.
-In addition, many epilepsy syndromes have been delineated.
-As a result, existing International League Against Epilepsy (ILAE) classification systems for seizures and epilepsies have become outdated and inadequate [1,2].
+In addition, additional epilepsy syndromes have been delineated.
+As a result, existing International League Against Epilepsy (ILAE) classification systems for seizures and epilepsies have become outdated and inadequate [3,4].

 - Proposal for revised clinical and electroencephalographic classification of epileptic seizures.
 From the Commission on Classification and Terminology of the International League Against Epilepsy.
 Epilepsia 1981; 22:489.